otnt/CodeChallenge/README.md

 3.3 Test code on paper

-4.1 Write code on a moderate pace
+4.1 Write code on a moderate pace.

-4.2 Type code as-is on paper into computer, list all compile and other errors
+4.2 Type code as-is on paper into computer, list all compile and other errors.

-5. Test code and carefully fix mistakes - extreme case, 0, negative, null, max, min?
+5.Test code and carefully fix mistakes - extreme case, 0, negative, null, max, min?
 User input error (null, negative value)?
 General case?

+#Advise?

 I appreciate any comment and advise.
 Reach me by jiangpufan@gmail.com